sl-solution/InMemoryDatasets.jl/docs/src/man/formats.md

 ### Examples

 In the following example we assign user defined functions as the format for the first and the last column and use the `month` function (predefined in Julia Dates) as the format for the column `:date`.
 Note that, the actual values of columns haven't been modified, they are only shown with the formatted value.
-As you may observe, the formatted value can help us to scan easily the sale of each store in different month
+As you may observe, the formatted values can help us to scan easily the sale of each store in different month

 ```jldoctest
 julia> sale = Dataset(store = ["store1", "store1", "store2",